Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Where can I find ideas for how to teach pool-related math, geometry, trigonometry, and physics in the classroom?

-Good examples of how math and physics can be demonstrated at a pool table are the 90-degree and 30-degree rules described and demonstrated here:
+Good examples of how math and physics can be demonstrated at a pool table are the 90° and 30° rules described and demonstrated here:

 Other good examples are the draw-shot trisect system, back-hand english, basic kick and bank shot diamond systems, and the Corner-5 and Plus Systems for aiming kick shots.
 For more info and demonstrations, see: